ellisdg/3DUnetCNN/doc/FAQ.md

+## How can I make gif visualizations like those shown in the README?
+You can use the [make_gif.py](../unet3d/scripts/make_gif.py) to make your own gif visualizations.

-# How do I fix "ValueError: num_samples should be a positive integer value, but got num_samples=0"?
+## How do I fix "ValueError: num_samples should be a positive integer value, but got num_samples=0"?
 This error comes up when the script can't find the data to train on.
-It usually can be fixed by modifying the "generate_filenames_kwargs" part of the config file.
-Otherwise, it is possible that you haven't downloaded the data yet.
+Check that the ```training_filenames``` and ```validation_filenames``` in the configuration file are valid.

+## How much GPU memory do I need?
+It is recommended to have at least 11GB of GPU memory.
+See [GPU Memory and Input Size](./Configuration.md#gpu) for instructions on how to adjust the input image size to use less memory.

+## Do I need to use a GPU?
+You can run model inference without a GPU, but model training will take far too long without a GPU.